RiiConnect24/Wii-Guide/_pages/en_US/wiimmfi.md

 5. Save your connection settings and perform a connection test.
 If it's successful, then you're ready to play.

 ### CTGP-R (Mario Kart Wii)
-MrBean35000vr and Chadderz have an amazing CTGP-R distribution, the application that allows you to use a set of custom tracks, has automatic Wiimmfi patching.
+MrBean35000vr and Chadderz have an amazing custom track distribution called CTGP-R that allows you to use a set of custom tracks and has automatic Wiimmfi patching.
 Go to the [ChadSoft Website](http://chadsoft.co.uk) for the download and instructions.

 ### MKW Hack Pack (Mario Kart Wii)
 Huili has put together a really good collection of custom tracks and hacks called MKW Hack Pack, and allows connections to Wiimmfi.
 To learn how to set it up, go to the [wiki page](http://wiki.tockdom.com/wiki/MKW_Hack_Pack).